TheTumultuousUnicornOfDarkness/CPU-X/README.md

 ## Bugs/Improvements/Request features

 Please [open a new issue](https://github.com/TheTumultuousUnicornOfDarkness/CPU-X/issues/new/choose) and fill the appropriate template.
 Note that text between `<!-- ... -->` is not displayed.
+> [!WARNING]
-:warning: **Incomplete reports may be closed without justification.**
+> Incomplete reports may be closed without justification.

 ## Translate CPU-X